Scientific Thinking and Religious Faith

 Galileo's Conflicts and Flat-Earth Beliefs are often cited as historical examples of "warfare" between science and religion, but WHAT REALLY HAPPENED?

-• Currently, the most fully developed links-page is SEARCHING FOR TRUTH IN THE TWO BOOKS OF GOD — Our Interpretations of Scripture (in Theology) and Nature (in Science) which contains sections about these topics:
+• A links-page about SEARCHING FOR TRUTH IN THE TWO BOOKS OF GOD — by interpreting Nature (in Science) and Scripture (in Theology) — contains sections about these topics:

 Is there inherent conflict between science and religion? (about the discredited "warfare" view)